MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 ### Getting config info from deployment

-Since we added output variables to the ARM template, this can make it easier to get the info for Cognitive Services and Azure Storage.
+Since we added output variables to the ARM template, it makes it easier to get the information we need for Cognitive Services and Azure Storage.

-To reach the output values;
+To find the output values;

 -   navigate to the Azure portal
 -   locate your resource group